Indian shares rise as auto, airline stocks rally; COVID-19 cases drop

 India reported 34,703 new COVID-19 cases on Tuesday, marking a drop for a sixth consecutive day.

-The Nifty Auto index (.NIFTYAUTO) added 0.34%, aided by Jaguar Land Rover parent Tata Motors (TAMO.NS).
-The automaker's shares were up 2.2% on the company's plans to raise prices of its passenger vehicle range due to higher input costs.
+The Nifty Auto index added 0.34%, aided by Jaguar Land Rover parent Tata Motors.
+The automaker’s shares were up 2.2% on the company’s plans to raise prices of its passenger vehicle range due to higher input costs.

 State-owned Oil and Natural Gas Corporation climbed 2.4% after an uptick in oil prices as OPEC+ nations called off talks on output levels on Monday.